FlareXes/gitback/README.md

 go build
 ```

-4. Set up a GitHub Personal Access Token (PAT) if you plan to backup private repositories.
+4. (Optional) Set up a GitHub Personal Access Token (PAT) if you plan to backup private repositories.
 Instructions can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 5. Add your GitHub Personal Access Token as environment variable: